What is James Hoffmann's ultimate V60 recipe?

 |---|---|---|---|

-James Hoffmann's Ultimate V60 recipe, published as a YouTube video in 2020, attracted over five million views within two years — making it probably the most-watched single brewing recipe in specialty coffee history.
+James Hoffmann's Ultimate V60 recipe, published as a YouTube video in 2019, has attracted over ten million views, making it probably the most-watched single brewing recipe in specialty coffee history.
 The recipe's appeal is partly its accessible format (he narrates while brewing, explaining each step's purpose) and partly its structure: unlike recipes that prescribe exact times and pours without explanation, Hoffmann's version explains why each variable was chosen.
-The 60g per litre ratio (slightly stronger than SCA's 60g/L midpoint guideline), the 45-second bloom with vigorous swirl, the single continuous pour after the bloom, and the Rao Spin at the end — each element has a stated rationale.
+The 60 g per litre ratio, the 45-second bloom with a swirl, the two measured pours after the bloom, and the final stir and swirl, each element has a stated rationale.

-The recipe's central innovation is its pour structure.
-Rather than multiple staged pours (as in Tetsu Kasuya's 4:6 method), Hoffmann advocates for a single pour after the bloom is complete, arguing that continuous pour minimises temperature drop and agitation inconsistency between pours.
-The tradeoff is that single-pour recipes require very precise grind calibration to achieve the target drawdown time (around 3:30 total) — the grind must be exactly right to allow the filter to drain at the intended rate.
+The recipe's central innovation is its simplified pour structure.
+Rather than many small staged pours (as in Tetsu Kasuya's 4:6 method), Hoffmann uses just two pours after the bloom, arguing that fewer pours minimise temperature drop and agitation inconsistency.
+The tradeoff is that this streamlined approach requires precise grind calibration to hit the target drawdown time (around 3:30 total), the grind must be exactly right to allow the filter to drain at the intended rate.
 For beginners, this precision requirement is higher than multi-pour recipes, which allow correction between pours.

 Going deeper

-Why the Hoffmann V60 recipe became a reference point
+Why did the Hoffmann V60 recipe become a reference point?

 The recipe has spawned documented variations and improvements since its publication.
 Brewers have tested different bloom ratios (3× versus 2× water-to-grounds), different final pour temperatures, and different bloom agitation techniques.
 The conversation it generated is arguably more valuable than the recipe itself: it established a shared benchmark against which other approaches could be compared systematically.
 In a community where recipe comparison historically happened informally at coffee bars, Hoffmann's video created a common reference frame that home brewers and baristas could both reference, improving the quality of the conversation about filter coffee technique globally.